Solargis Evaluate PV simulation and losses

 Optical simulation

-The optical simulation in Solargis Evaluate is the first part of the energy yield calculation process, calculating the global tilted irradiance (GTI) on PV modules.
+The optical simulation in Solargis Evaluate is the first part of the energy yield calculation process, calculating the Global tilted irradiance (GTI) on PV modules.
 This section will delve into the detailed steps and models used in the optical simulation process.

 Sky irradiance model

 In Solargis Evaluate, satellite-derived Global horizontal irradiation (GHI) and Direct normal irradiation (DNI) variables are used to calculate the distribution of diffuse radiance on the sky dome.
 This is achieved through the implementation of Perez all-weather sky model.
+From these inputs, the Sun position and the configuration of the power plant, the theoretical Global tilted irradiation (GTI) without any losses is also calculated

 Solar position calculation